Nitrokey/nitrokey-documentation/nethsm/operation.rst

 Keys are assigned to the `Namespace <administration.html#namespaces>`__ of the user that imports the key.

-Import a key pair from a PEM file into NetHSM as follows.
+Import a private key from a PEM file into NetHSM as follows.

 .. tabs::
    .. tab:: nitropy